What Estranged Daughters Really Want Their Moms to Understand

 Most daughters (even estranged daughters) long for a Mom who loves and supports them.

-Even when they are furious, that anger springs from a place of deep longing.
-If your daughter just simply didn’t care, she wouldn’t get so worked up and upset about a relationship gone wrong.
-Remember that as we go along.
+Even when you are furious, that anger springs from a place of deep longing.
+If you didn’t care, you wouldn’t get so worked up and upset about a relationship gone wrong.

 1-) Don’t make blanket apologies.